WebPraktikos/universal-resume/README.md

 `docs/index.html` is the main content file.
 By copy-pasting HTML — add pages, sections, subsection, etc.

-`npm run docs` will make **docs** directory ready for drag-n-drop to for example https://app.netlify.com/drop (registration required beforehand), or for push to GitHub and integration with GitHub pages (completely free with a GitHub account).
+`npm run docs` will make **docs** directory ready for drag-n-drop to for example https://app.netlify.com/drop (free registration required beforehand).
+Also, ready for push to GitHub and integration with GitHub Pages with the following options: Settings → GitHub Pages → Source → /docs (free for public repos).

-**IMPORTANT** Make sure to run npm public and check for a not outrageously large `docs/styles.css` file before pushing.
-Otherwise, you may end up with a decidedly not preferable file size and bias towards CSS in GitHub code percentage calculation.
 Tailwind CSS
 ---------